As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Northern Arizona’s San Francisco Volcanic Field is a prominent geological landmark, and San Francisco Mountain is an enormous stratovolcano where obsidian can be found.
 In Colorado, the Creede Caldera area is full of volcanic rocks that erupted around twenty-seven million years ago.

-A rock hammer, shovel, hat, safety glasses, and sturdy gloves are essential equipment when going hunting for volcanic and plutonic rocks.
+A rock hammer, shovel, hat, safety glasses, and sturdy gloves are essential for hunting volcanic and plutonic rocks.

 TIP: The right quality equipment is always the basis of success.
 If you are looking for rockhounding equipment, check out the article below for recommendations on the best rockhounding equipment: